gabbla/osom/README.md

 - Master: CC2541 <==UART==> PIC <==SPI==> nRF24L01+
 - Slave:  PIC <==SPI==> nRF24L01+

-The client is a device with a custom application installed on it.
-It must be compatible with BLE (Bluetooth 4.x).
+The client is a device that must be compatible with BLE (Bluetooth 4.x).

-The CC2541 (aka NP, aka Network Processor) will run a standard firmware that is in charge of providing a virtual serial port to the PIC.
+The CC2541 (aka NP, aka Network Processor) will run a standard firmware that is in charge of providing a bluetooth connection to the PIC.

-Master and Slave will exchange messages over a custom light-weight protocol.
+Master and Slave will exchange messages over a custom, light-weight, protocol.

 ## Specifications